risingwavelabs/risingwave/docs/metrics.md

 2. I/O remote exchange between fragments.
 3. hash-join / hash-agg cache-miss (results in extra costs to access state on s3).

-Next, high barrier latency could also be caused by buffers in the graph, for instance the channel in the exchanges.
-These buffers determine the bandwidth for the streaming messages.
+Next, high barrier latency could also be caused by buffers in the graph.
 If some downstream buffer is congested, we will be unable to queue and continue processing upstream messages.

+For instance, if the channel in the exchange executor is full, upstream messages cannot be sent through this channel.
+This means the upstream executor will be unable to continue processing new stream messages, until some space on the buffer is freed.